kiranvelicheti/learning-docs/ServletContext.md

 # Appplication context
   Spring based java applications have application context, it holds context of all spring beans
 # WebApplicationContext
   Each Diaptch servlet is associated with a single webapplicationcontext and have beans which are web aware
+ # DispatcherServlet
+  handles an incoming HttpRequest, delegates the request, and processes that request according to the configured HandlerAdapter interfaces